dhruvdesai14/mcdonalds-sales-prediction/README.md

    pip install -r requirements.txt
    ```

-3. Place your dataset file in the `data/` folder.
+3. Make sure the file is in the `data/` folder.

 4. Run the script:
    ```bash